sagemath/trac_to_gh/Issue 3759.md

 # Issue 3759: make testlong leaves all kinds of crap in SAGE_ROOT

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3759

 Original creator: was